September 13, 2019

 When a Private Limited Company fails to adhere to these annual compliance requirements, the company is penalised by the MCA for every day the default continues.
 In case of repetitive or consecutive defaults by the company, the MCA can strike off the business’s name of its database and penalise its directors and may initiate legal action.

 This makes it crucial for a new company to understand which compliances are applicable over it and when to file the annual compliance returns to avoid unwanted penalties.
 SeekWiser makes it easier for startups to understand their yearly compliance requirements by connecting them with the best business consultants in India.
-Call SeekWiser's consultants at +91-7827886239 or send us an email at firstname.lastname@example.org to talk to our compliance advisors.
+Call SeekWiser at +91-8010880066 or send an email at firstname.lastname@example.org to talk to experts for compliance.

 Read our comprehensive yet simple online resources and guides on startups, technology, finances and entrepreneurship.